Acting With Impunity

 In a 6-3 ruling on an emergency application, the US Supreme Court overturned rulings from lower courts that DOGE would have to comply immediately with records requests from CREW in their lawsuit.
 This rejection does not terminate the case, but it allows for an indefinite pause as cases are being considered.

 The SSA website takes down for maintenance a page that provided service metrics.
-When it is restored after serveral weeks, certain metrics that would have shown the impact of DOGE like average phone wait times are no longer provided.
+When it is restored after several weeks, certain metrics that would have shown the impact of DOGE like average phone wait times are no longer provided.

 A report in the New York Times suggests that Mike Russo and Aram Moghaddassi have essentially been acting as joint CIOs at the agency.